cc458/IO-women-empowerment/README.md

 ------

 `Data`
-* `hierarchypaperdata.dta` - contains all variables used to estimate models
+* `hierarchypaperdata.dta` - contains all variables used to estimate models and for simulation effects.
-* `simulation.dta` - a copy of the `hierarchypaperdata.dta` due to variable names switch between R and Stata
 * `emp_imputeBays.dta` - imputed data for empowerment
 * `fert_imputeBays.dta` - imputed data for fertility